open-traits-network/open-traits-network.github.io/README.md

 This is the registry and website for the Open Traits Network.

-It uses GitHub pages and can be visible here: https://open-traits-network.github.io/
+It uses GitHub pages and can be visited at: https://open-traits-network.github.io/

 We map https://opentraits.org to this address.